 The mineral and wild character of the Écrins, the peace of the Mercantour and the mesmerizing charm of Port-Cros and the Calanques.
 The four national parks in the Région Sud, known internationally as exceptional territories because of their abundant biodiversity, reflect the region’s rich natural and cultural heritage.

 Discover Diverse Landscapes

-The second national park in France, created in 1973, the Parc National des Écrins, located between Gap, Grenoble and Briançon, is a jewel of nature in the raw.
+Created in 1973, the Parc National des Écrins, located between Gap, Grenoble and Briançon, is a jewel of nature in the raw.
 With 150 summits more than 3,000 metres high and its thousands of hectares of glaciers, it majestically asserts its incredibly diverse character.
-Pine forests, screes, snowfields, vertiginous rock walls, meadows and mountain pastures stretch over 700 kilometres of trails where no fewer than 2,500 plant species bloom.
+Pine forests, screes, snowfields, vertiginous rock walls, meadows and mountain pastures stretch over 750 kilometres of trails where no fewer than 2,500 plant species bloom.
 It is also a great playground for the very varied fauna it houses, including the iconic chamois and mountain goats.
-Finally, the Parc National des Écrins is a popular meeting point for mountaineers from around the world.
+Finally, the Parc National des Écrins is a popular meeting point for hikers and mountaineers from around the world.

 The Parc National du Mercantour